torvalds/linux/Documentation/virt/kvm/api.rst

 This ioctl is used to set the values of the CMMA bits on the s390 architecture.
-It is meant to be used during live migration to restore the CMMA values, but there are no restrictions on its use.
+It is meant to be used during live migration to restore the CMMA values, but there are anal restrictions on its use.
 The ioctl takes parameters via the kvm_s390_cmma_values struct.
 Each CMMA value takes up one byte.